Don't forget to check out our Youtube channel for more from In Harmony Food Revolution

 At our Growing in Harmony site at Kirkleatham in Redcar our work is focused around organic growing, with educational aspects including opportunities to learn horticulture, woodworking, sustainability and small animal care.
 In this therapeutic environment volunteers, attendees and visitors experience many benefits to their physical and emotional health and wellbeing.
 Growing in Harmony offers the opportunity to experience a true sense of community in a nurturing and healing natural environment.

-At our Harmony Hub site people can visit the co-op community fridge and make use of food that would otherwise have gone to waste.
-The Harmony Hub is at the heart of an inclusive and supportive community who attend our lunch clubs, soup and social and other ad hoc activities aimed at bringing people together, ending social isolation and providing people with the tools to build healthy and happy lives.
+At our Harmony Hub site people can make use of food that would otherwise have gone to waste.
+The Harmony Hub was at the heart of an inclusive and supportive community that attended our lunch clubs, soup and social and other ad hoc activities aimed at bringing people together, ending social isolation and providing people with the tools to build healthy and happy lives.
+Sadly the building is going up for sale shortly so this work has mostly finished except for the small shop.

 One of our aims is to help people develop community growing projects in their local areas.
 We offer training and support with this from our site at Kirkleatham.
 We also have outreach projects, such as the community garden at Skinningrove where, in partnership with Middlesbrough Football Club Foundation we have supported local people in renovating a neglected garden and provided support and training in how to maintain it.
 The garden has now been handed over to the community who manage it themselves with the support of a local business.